expede/minimal-spanning-merkle-tree/README.md

     d --> e
 ```

-There are two basic strategies that take advatage of inlining: duplication and spanning trees.
+There are two basic strategies that take advantage of inlining: duplication and spanning trees.
 When inlinig is not used, the strategy is a form of tabling (CAR files and blockstores), and are included here for completeness.

 | Representation        | Inlining Strategy   | Space | Traversal                      | Typical Implementation    |
 |-----------------------|---------------------|-------|--------------------------------|---------------------------|